 We continue to monitor the Covid-19 developments along with our Main Campus partners and international authorities.
 The health and safety of our community remains our top priority.

 After careful consideration and planning, and in compliance with Italian regulations regarding Covid-19, Temple University Rome continues to welcome cohorts of study abroad students to Rome for 100% in-person semesters.
 The following measures have been put in place to ensure that our community remains healthy:

 - Isolation and quarantine housing available, if needed

 - Sanitizing materials provided in all classrooms

-- Mandatory use of masks at all times on campus
+- Mandatory use of masks while in the classroom or in a crowded space on campus

 - Spring 2021: Temple University Rome hosted an in-person semester with about 70 study abroad and Rome Entry Year students.

 - July 17, 2020: Temple University has made the difficult decision that it will not offer the fall semester in-person study abroad program at Temple Rome to U.S. students.
 View the message to Study Abroad students.
 View the message to Rome Entry Year students.